caddyserver/caddy/README.md

     - Done away with URL-rewriting hacks often needed in Caddy 1
 	- Highly descriptive/traceable errors
 	- Very flexible error handling, with the ability to specify a whole list of routes just for error cases
+	- The proxy has numerous improvements, including dynamic backends and more configurable health checks
+	- FastCGI support integrated with the reverse proxy
 	- More control over automatic HTTPS: disable entirely, disable only HTTP->HTTPS redirects, disable only cert management, and for certain names, etc.
     - Use Starlark to build custom, dynamic HTTP handlers at request-time
         - We are finding that -- on average -- Caddy 2's Starlark handlers are ~1.25-2x faster than NGINX+Lua.